finroly/mykhata_roadmap/README.md

 # My Khata App Roadmap
 You can find here what new features we will add in new version of the App and ofcourse their timeline.

+If you want to suggest any feature, you can create a pull request or tell us on discord.
+We will definitely consider in next version

 ## Roadmap